RandomcodeDev/purpl-engine/FalseKing.md

 - Windows 10/11 are supported using the Microsoft Game Development Kit, and rendering will use Direct3D 12, Direct3D 9, OpenGL, or Vulkan, based on user preference
-- Windows XP/7 might be somewhat supported with Direct3D 9 or OpenGL
+- Legacy platforms such as Windows XP/7 and legacy consoles might be somewhat supported with Direct3D 9 or OpenGL, where a recent enough compiler exists
 - Linux and other Unix-like systems are/can be supported.
 Alternate binaries supporting systems not using the most common `libc` for a given platform may eventually be provided (although all core and external code thus far is open source and